baabelfish/luabinds/README.md

 # TODO
+- [x] Sane support for debugging
 - [ ] Support for containers as parameters and return values
+- [ ] Yield support
 - [ ] Merge attachWithState and attach into same function
-- [ ] Sane support for debugging
-- [ ] Yield support